FRC-2928/FRC-Programmer-Training/docs/RoboRIO/motorConfig.md

 These motors have a lot of features that need to be configured.
 This can be done using the [Phoenix6 Tuner](https://pro.docs.ctr-electronics.com/en/latest/docs/tuner/index.html) or from the your program code.
 Although you can set them up in the Tuner during testing, it's highly recommended to ultimately set them via the program code.
 This way, in the event a device is replaced, you can rely on your software to properly configure the new device, without having to remember to use Tuner to apply the correct values.

-The code segment below shows how the motors are configured for our differential drivetrain.
+The code segment below shows how the motors are configured for our DifferentialDrive drivetrain.
+Some of the same configuration is done on the SwerveDrive robot.
 To configure the motors we create a configuration object of a class called *TalonFXConfiguration* that is then applied to each motor.

     /* Configure the devices */
     var leftConfiguration = new TalonFXConfiguration();